stephenh/stephenh.github.com/data-binding-review.markdown

     }
 </pre>

-I'm not a Lift expert (this example is from [The Lift Book](http://groups.google.com/group/the-lift-book?pli=1), but if you note the `SHtml.text` function, instead of taking 1 binding parameter (e.g. OGNL string, `Binding` instance, or Property Object), Lift passes two parameters.
+I'm not a Lift expert, but if you note the `SHtml.text` function, instead of taking 1 binding parameter (e.g. an OGNL string, a `Binding` instance, or a Property Object), Lift passes two parameters.
 The first is just the String value `user`.
 The second is a `Function1[String, Unit]` that, when executed, will assign the value passed to it back to the `user` local variable.
 It's basically an 8-character anonymous inner class.

 These two parameters form a makeshift `get`/`set` duo that does well emulating a `Binding` instance.